Icelandic cuisine: Cheese

 Cheese was made from goat and sheep milk as well as cow milk.
 Skyr, a soft yogurt-like cheese eaten with spoons, was originally a tradition brought to Iceland from Norway.
 It has survived only in Iceland.
 The whey left over when making skyr was made to go sour and used for storing meat.
 It is likely that the predominance of skyr in Icelandic cuisine caused the disappearance of other cheesemaking traditions in the modern era, until industrial cheesemaking started in the first half of the 20th century.
 Cheesemaking was part of seter-farming (seljabúskapur), living in mountain huts in the highlands in late spring.
-Here farmers could separate the kids/lambs from their mothers in order to milk the adults.
+Here farmers could separate the kids and lambs from their mothers in order to milk the adults.
 They often made cheese while still in the highlands.
 Flavors would reflect the new grasses.

 Cooking and meals

 The longhouses of the first settlers usually included a long fire in the center to warm the house.
 Around it, holes were dug in the floor to be used as earth ovens for baking bread and cooking meat.
 Women would place dough or meat in the hole along with hot embers from the fire, and cover it tightly for the time needed.
 They boiled liquids in wooden staved churns by putting hot stones from the fire directly into the liquid (a practice that continued to the modern age).
 Low stone hearths surrounded the fire, but mostly the cooking was done on the floor.

 In the 14th century, Icelandic turf houses were developed and gradually replaced the longhouses.
 They had a kitchen with a raised stone hearth for cooking called hlóðir.
 The cooling of the climate during the Little Ice Age made it impossible to grow barley, and sheep replaced the more expensive cattle as predominant livestock.
 Iceland became dependent on imports for all cereals.
 Due to a shortage of firewood, the people turned to peat, dung, and dried heather for fuels.

 In medieval Iceland the people ate two meals during the day, the lunch or dagverður at noon, and supper or náttverður at the end of the day.
 Food was eaten from bowls.
 Wooden staved tankards with a hinged lid were used for drinking.
-Later these were developed into the bulging casks, called askar used for serving food.
+Later these were developed into bulging casks, called askar, used for serving food.
 The upper class used elaborately carved drinking horns on special occasions.
 Spoons were the most common eating utensil, made of horn or bone, and often decorated with carvings.
-Except for feasts, where tables would be laid, people ate their food from their laps, while sitting on their beds, which lined the outer wall of the house.
+Except for feasts, for which tables would be laid, people ate their food from their laps, while sitting on their beds, which lined the outer wall of the house.
 In addition to processing crops and meats and cooking, the farmer's wife apportioned the food among the family and friends.
-In richer households this role was entrusted to a special butler called bryti.
+In richer households this role was entrusted to a special butler called a bryti.